Alexeir7/alexeir7.github.io/README.md

 # Personal Website __IN DEVELOPMENT__ [alexeir7.github.io](https://alexeir7.github.io/)

-**For now it only looks good in mobile**
+**For now it only looks good in mobile.**

 My personal website.
 Using just HTML (Semantic), CSS (Flexbox, BEM naming styling) and JavaScript.

-Will use static generator like Gatsby in the future and fetc the information from markdown is this repository, but right now I'm focusing just in the design.
+Will use static generator like Gatsby in the future and fetch the information from markdown is this repository, but right now I'm focusing just in the design.

 ## TO-DO Design system
 - [ ] Color palette